SimoTr84/Evento/README.md

 1. Overview of the idea and technologies used
   - Evento is an app that allows you find events based on your current location, on specific location and or date range.

-2. Demo of Features

-3. Overview of code structure
+2. Overview of code structure
   - Schema
     .
 6 tables (including 2 join tables: booking adn event_type_events)

-4. Group Work
+3. Group Work
-  - Main code machine: Phil
-  - Clown and Coding support and CSS: Simone
-  - Code support, Organisational structure (Trello wiz): Luke

-  - Everyone cooperated trough the visual and the website, so that it could be a learning experience
+  - Everyone cooperated trough the visual and the website, so that it could be a learning experience.
+We did a lot of pair coding and briefings in which we would walk through additions so everyone was on the same page

 Languages
 .
 Rails
 .
 Ruby
 .
-JavaScript - handle the map data and the kendo widget (event date in create event) .
+JavaScript - to handle the map data and the kendo widget (event date in create event) .
 CSS - Used to override some Bootstrap defaults

 Libraries